Moderate deviation expansion for fully quantum tasks: Quantum source coding

 \begin{lemma}[Pure state mutual information variance] For $\rho_{AB}\in\cS(AB)$ pure, the mutual information variance and the conditional entropy variance $V(\rho_{AB}\|I_A\otimes\rho_B)$ take the form

 respectively. \end{lemma}

 \begin{proof} From the definition of the relative entropy variance, we have

 where in the second equality we have removed various terms which are zero due to $\rho_{AB}$ being pure, and in the third equality we have used that the marginals $\rho_A$ and $\rho_B$ share the same eigenvalues and that $\Tr{\rho_{AB}\log\rho_A\otimes\log\rho_B} = \Tr{\rho_{A}(\log\rho_{A})^2}$ for pure $\rho_{AB}$.
 The last claim can be verified by expanding the left hand side in the Schmidt basis of $\rho_{AB}$.
-A similar argument shows the second equality in the lemma. \end{proof} The minimal communication cost of quantum source coding in the low-error moderate deviation regime is characterized as follows.
+A similar argument shows the second equality in the lemma. \end{proof} We now consider quantum source coding in the moderate deviation regime.
+Note that quantum source coding in the large deviation setting was explored in~\cite{hayashi2002exponents, hayashi2009information} using the information spectrum method.
+Remark $16$ of~\cite{nagaoka2007information} also touches on this connection between source coding and information spectrum.
+Classical source coding in the moderate deviation regime was investigated in~\cite{hayashi2020finite}.
+Some of our results below may also be proved using a different route, namely the moderate deviation expansion of the information spectrum entropy~\cite[Section 3.7]{dembo2009large}.
+The minimal communication cost of quantum source coding in the low-error moderate deviation regime is characterized as follows.

 \begin{theorem}[Source coding moderate deviation] The minimal quantum communication cost of one-shot $\varepsilon_n$-error source coding of $\rho_{B}^{\otimes n}$ for $\rho_{B}\in\cS(B)$ with $\varepsilon_n = e^{-na^2_n}$ for a moderate sequence $\{a_n\}$ is given by